DmitryGubich/AsyncTaskTracker/README.md

 #### Demo project to try async communication between microservices.

 **Technology stack:**
-Each project is a separate django application.
-All of them are using postgres as a database, but every application is using corresponding database schema.
+Each project is a separate Django application.
+All of them use Postgres as a database, but every application uses using corresponding database schema.

 Useful links:
 * [Initial diagram](https://miro.com/app/board/uXjVMw_TyiA=/?share_link_id=795541479315)